nscreed18/GE_Tracker/README.md

 # GE_Tracker
 Easily track GE prices in Runescape

-Install python for windows then open a command prompt and execute the following commands:
+Install python for windows then open a command prompt and execute the following commands to install the dependencies:

 python -m pip install requests